rootacc3ss/random-notes/godstack.md

 TB4 after one month BPC, one month off then cycle BPC+TB4.

-Methylene Blue (energy for CFS among other benefits), start at 10mg w/ no more than 20-30 in a day.
-Put directly in to a cup of coffee for best results.
+~~Methylene Blue (energy for CFS among other benefits), start at 10mg w/ no more than 20-30 in a day.
+Put directly in to a cup of coffee for best results.~~
+✅ Purchased, not yet adding to stack until I know it's good.

 SPG302 for mentions above.